Eosinophilic Pustular Folliculitis Quiz

 ✔︎ Treatment information etc.

-Eosinophilic pustular folliculitis is a chronic, non-infectious skin disorder, characterized by recurring itchy, red or skin-colored bumps and pustules.
+Eosinophilic pustular folliculitis is a chronic, non-infectious skin disorder characterized by recurring itchy, red or skin-colored bumps and pustules.
+The bumps mostly appear on the face, scalp, neck and trunk and may persist for weeks or months.
 It may be associated with HIV infection, various drugs, and some lymphomas.

 Treatment depends on the severity.
-Treatment options include anti-inflammatory medication taken orally or applies, antibiotics and phototherapy (procedure where your skin is exposed to light to treat skin conditions).
+Options include oral or applied anti-inflammatory medication, antibiotics, and phototherapy (a procedure where your skin is exposed to light to treat skin conditions).

 Kanaki T, Hadaschik E, Esser S, Sammet S. Eosinophilic pustular folliculitis (EPF) in a patient with HIV infection.
 Infection.
 2021 Aug;49(4):799-801. doi: 10.1007/s15010-020-01543-z.
 Epub 2020 Nov 25.
 PMID: 33237446; PMCID: PMC8316170.